Further Collapses in TFNP: SOPL = PLS PPADS

 In the final construction, edges can indeed be computed in both directions efficiently.
 Namely, given any node, we can determine in polynomial time if it has an incoming and/or outgoing edge, as well as the identity of the potential predecessor and successor nodes.
 Here, we crucially use the fact that edges can be computed efficiently in both directions in the $\iphp$ instance. \end{proof}

 \begin{proof} Let $S$ be an instance of \sod on the grid $[N] \times [M]$.
-We are also given an instance of $\iphp$ and without loss of generality we can assume that it has parameters $(A,B) = (N+1,N)$.
-By \cref{lem:inj-path-php}, we can reduce this $\iphp$ instance to a $\pathiphp_{t^2}$ instance with parameters $(A,B) = (N^2,N)$.
-Without loss of generality, we can assume that this $\pathiphp_{t^2}$ instance $(S',P')$ is defined on the grid $[N^2] \times [M]$ (by padding the \sod or $\pathiphp_{t^2}$ instance with additional columns, if needed).
+We are also given an instance of $\iphp$ with parameters $(A,B) = (K+1,K)$.
+Without loss of generality we can assume that $K = N$, because we can easily pad the \sod or $\iphp$ instance with additional rows without changing the set of solutions.
+By \cref{lem:inj-path-php}, we can reduce this $\iphp$ instance to a $\pathiphp_{t^2}$ instance on the grid $[N^2] \times [M']$ with parameters $(A,B) = (N^2,N)$.
+Without loss of generality, we can assume that $M' = M$, because we can pad the \sod or $\pathiphp_{t^2}$ instance with additional columns, if needed.
 This is not important for the reduction, but will be convenient.